-Labs Seized (all law enforce-
+Labs Seized (all law enforcement)75 Labs Seized (DNE Agents)30

-ment)14 12

-Labs Seized (DNE Agents) 32

 TIP HOTLINE: (800) 532-0052 or dneinfo@dps.state.ia.us

 DNE maintains a toll free "hotline" to allow citizens to report suspected drug activity.
 The hotline has proven to be a great benefit, garnering tips on drug activity, and providing a line of communication for individuals wishing to cooperate with DNE.
 Every tip that comes into the hotline, or submitted to DNE via anonymous email, is distributed to one of the 17 field offices for evaluation and follow-up.